Tsunami fear for Australia's Lord Howe Island and New Zealand

 “At this stage no evacuations are required at Lord Howe Island and no impact is expected for the Australian mainland.”

-“We expect New Zealand coastal areas to experience strong and unusual currents and unpredictable surges at the shore,” the agency said in a statement.
+“We expect New Zealand coastal areas to experience strong and unusual currents and unpredictable surges at the shore,” it said.

-Geoscience Australia said the 7.6 magnitude quake’s epicentre was about 400km east of Tadine, New Caledonia, and was at a depth of 54km.
+Geoscience Australia said the 7.6 magnitude quake’s epicentre was about 400 kilometres east of Tadine, New Caledonia, at a depth of 54 kilometres.

-The quake, at 12.20am AEDT on Thursday, followed at least three other tremors in the region with magnitudes ranging from 6.0 to 6.2 in a span of just over an hour.
+The quake, which occurred at 12.20am Thursday (AEDT), followed at least three other tremors in the region with magnitudes ranging from 6.0 to 6.2 in a span of just over an hour.

 “Some tsunami waves of under 40 centimetres have been observed at Norfolk Island, Port Villa and Fiji,” the BOM alert said.